-To calculate the quantum Langevin equation in the superradiant phase, we apply the same methodology outlined in Sec.~\ref{sec:quant_lang_eq_normal}.
-Indeed, it can be observed that the Hamiltonians in equations \eqref{eq:H_tot} and \eqref{eq:H_superradiant} have the same formal structure, with the only difference being that the bare bosonic operators are replaced by the shifted ones.
-Hence, the Langevin equations in the superradiant phase can be expressed as follows
+To calculate the quantum Langevin equation in the superradiant phase, we apply the same methodology outlined in Sec.~\ref{sec:quant_lang_eq_normal}, since the Hamiltonians in Eqs.~(\ref{eq:H_tot}) and (\ref{eq:H_superradiant}) are formally equivalent, with the only difference being that the bare bosonic operators are replaced by the shifted ones.
+Hence, we obtain

 where \(\tilde{\omega}_b\), \(\tilde{g}\) and $D$ are defined in Sec.~\ref{sec:standard_Dicke}.
 The preceding system of equations can be reformulated within the frequency domain as

 coinciding with \eqref{eq:Langevin_eq_input} of the main text.